Connect with others who understand.

 • The name and contact information for your oncologist and other medical providers who can discuss your condition

-• A complete work history from the past 15 years, including any jobs from before you became disabled
+• A comprehensive work history from the past 15 years, including any jobs held before becoming disabled

-• Whether you are getting or intend to receive workers’ compensation
+• Any workers’ compensation you’re getting or intend to receive

 • Proof of citizenship